panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 But with the introduction of hooks, I have found that alternative libraries like [react-query](https://react-query.tanstack.com/) or [useSWR()](https://swr.vercel.app/) handle the fetching of data in much less ceremony than Redux.

-While `redux-query` or `useSWR()` greatly simplify the management of asynchornously fetched data &mdash; there still the simple global state that you have to manage.
+While `redux-query` or `useSWR()` greatly simplify the management of asynchornously fetched data &mdash; sometimes there's left the simple global state that you have to manage.

-For such simple global state, like storing whether a side-menu is expanded or not, fits well a simple React state management library &mdash; thus welcome `jotai` https://github.com/pmndrs/jotai.
+For such simple global state, like storing whether a side-menu is expanded or not, fits well a simple React state management library &mdash; welcome `jotai` https://github.com/pmndrs/jotai.

 ## 1. Search query: a global state variable